 Optimize queries in HTAP scenarios

-OceanBase Database provides various methods to support HTAP (Hybrid Transactional/Analytical Processing) scenarios, meeting both transactional (TP) and analytical (AP) business requirements.
-OceanBase Database supports rowstore, columnstore, and hybrid rowstore/columnstore storage formats for data tables, and also allows you to specify the storage format for index tables.
-You can leverage the advantages of rowstore and columnstore to handle different scenarios.
+OceanBase Database provides various methods to support HTAP (hybrid transactional and analytical processing) scenarios, meeting both transactional (TP) and analytical (AP) business needs.
+OceanBase Database supports rowstore, columnstore, and hybrid rowstore-columnstore redundancy for data tables, and also allows you to specify the storage format for index tables.
+You can leverage the advantages of both rowstore and columnstore to handle corresponding scenarios.

 For more information about how to create a columnstore index, see Create a columnstore index in MySQL mode and Create a columnstore index in Oracle mode.